khawla-codes/Precious-Fashion-Management-System/README.md

 ## 🚀 How to Run the Project

+1. Download and extract the file: `FashionManagementSystem.zip`
-1. Import the project folder into **NetBeans IDE**
+2. Open the extracted folder using **NetBeans IDE**
-2. Set up the database using `fashion_management_system.sql` in PhpMyAdmin or MySQL Workbench
+3. Set up the database using `fashion_management_system.sql` in **PhpMyAdmin** or **MySQL Workbench**
-3. Open and run `FashionManagementSystem.java` in the `src` folder
+4. Inside the extracted folder, go to `src` and run `FashionManagementSystem.java`
-4. Use the GUI to log in as Admin, Employee, or Customer
+5. Use the GUI to log in as Admin, Employee, or Customer

+🔖 Note: All source code, images, and design elements are bundled inside the zip file.

 ---